nhubbard5/cse15l-lab-reports/labreport2/report.md

 ## Part 2
 ![Private Key Path](lab3privkeypath.png)
+The above image shows the path to the private key on my personal computer.
 ![Public Key Path](lab3pubkeypath.png)
+The above image shows the path to the authorized_keys file which contains the public key.
 ![Logged In Without Password](loggedin.png)
+Finally, the above image shows a successful log in without my password being requested.

 ## Part 3
 Before week 2, I did not know you could remotely access another computer using the ssh command.
 The example we went over in class was remotely connecting to the basement computers to run the NumberServer.java file, allowing for multiple devices to all access the server, as opposed to only using localhost:port on the computer being used.